mikkycody/laravel-passport-auth/README.md

 -   Copy .env.example file, create a .env file if not created and edit database credentials there .
 -   Copy .env.example file, create a .env.testing file if not created and edit database credentials there for testing, you can use in-memory db sqlite (If using in memory do not forget to create a database.sqlite file).
 -   Run `php artisan key:generate` to set application key to secure user sessions and other encrypted data .
--   Run `php artisan migrate:fresh` to run database migrations.
+-   Run `php artisan migrate` to run database migrations.
 -   Run `php artisan passport:install` to create the encryption keys needed to generate secure access tokens.
 -   Run `php artisan serve` to start the server (Ignore if using valet) .
 -   Run `php artisan test` to run tests .

+### Deployment
+-   This project has been deployed to HEROKU, please click [here](https://documenter.getpostman.com/view/13274153/UyrGAZ6S) to access the deployed link.
 ### Usage
 -   Please click [here](https://documenter.getpostman.com/view/13274153/UyrGAZ6S) to access the Postman Collection